pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 ## Working with Automation Objects

-When we write our own Automation scripts, we work with the MiqAeService\* Automation objects that the CloudForms/ManageIQ Automation Engine makes available to us.
-These Automation objects have four types of property that we frequently work with, **Attributes**, **Virtual Columns**, **Associations** and **Methods**.
+When we write our own Automation scripts, we work with the `MiqAeService*` Automation objects that the CloudForms/ManageIQ Automation Engine makes available to us.
+These Automation objects have four types of property that we frequently work with, attributes, virtual columns, associations and methods.

 ### Attributes

-Just like any other Ruby object, the MiqAeService\* Automation objects that we work with have **Attributes** that we often use.
-For example, the Attributes for a RHEV Host object (_MiqAeServiceHostRedhat_), with some typical values, are:
+Just like any other Ruby object, the `MiqAeService*` Automation objects that we work with have _attributes_ that we often use.
+For example, the attributes for a RHEV Host object (`MiqAeServiceHostRedhat`), with some typical values, are:

 ```
 host.admin_disabled = nil